 All disciplines of research may apply, including clinical patient related research, research of epidemiology, experimental laboratory research and Health Services research.

-Only students, who have already obtained approval of a PhD protocol at the University of Southern Denmark before the application deadline, are eligible.
+Only students who have already obtained approval of a PhD protocol at the University of Southern Denmark before the application deadline, are eligible.

-OUH wants to stress the importance of internationalisation, and applicants should complete a research stay abroad.
+SDCO wants to stress the importance of internationalisation, and applicants should complete a research stay abroad.
 If a research stay has no bearing on a particular project, it should be argued why in the application.